mavjav-edu/pcc_2e/recommended_reading/data_science.md

 ### More Podcasts

-There are more data science podcasts than the book's author says he can review indidivually.
+There are more data science podcasts than the book's author says he can review individually.
 For additional recommendations, see some [recommendations from Real Python](https://realpython.com/data-science-podcasts/), from [Towards Data Science](https://towardsdatascience.com/5-data-science-podcasts-you-should-be-listening-to-72d8efd0b9ec), and from [Analytics Vidhya](https://www.analyticsvidhya.com/blog/2018/01/10-data-science-machine-learning-ai-podcasts-must-listen/).
 If you have specific podcasts that you think would be of interest to PCC readers, please [let me know](../../contact/).

 [top](#top)